What is MEF2C Related Syndrome?

 Single Nucleotide Variants

 A single nucleotide variant means a spelling change is found within a gene.
-A person has all the typical genes, but there is a spelling change in the way a gene is spelled.
+A person has all the typical genes, but there is a change in the way a gene is spelled.

 Missense Variant - A single letter change in DNA causes one building block to change (i.e. MEF2C c.113T>C)